Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Averaging and Optimization Over Directed graphs

 Suppose now that every agent $i$ has a (scalar) convex objective function $f_i(\cdot)$, and the system objective is to minimize $f(x)=(1/n)\sum_{i=1}^n f_i(x)$.
-We next describe a distributed subgradient method for determining a minimizer of $f$ using the push-sum algorithm.
+We next describe a decentralized subgradient method for determining a minimizer of $f$ using the Push-Sum algorithm.
 Every node $i$ maintains scalar variables $x_i^k, y_i^k,w_i^k$, and updates them according to the following rules: for all $k\ge0$ and all $i=1,\ldots,n$,

 where $g_i^{k+1}$ is a subgradient of the function $f_i(z)$ at $z=z_i^{k+1}$.
 The method is initiated with an arbitrary vector $x_i^0\in\R$ at node $i$, and with $y_i^0=1$ for all $i$.
-The push-sum updates steer the vectors $z_{i}^{k+1}$ toward each other in order to converge to a common point, while the subgradients in the updates of $x_i^{k+1}$ drive this common point to lie in the set of minimizers of the objective function $f$.
+The Push-Sum updates steer the vectors $z_{i}^{k+1}$ toward each other in order to converge to a common point, while the subgradients in the updates of $x_i^{k+1}$ drive this common point to lie in the set of minimizers of the objective function $f$.

-In the next theorem, we establish the convergence properties of the subgradient method of Eq.~\eqref{eq:minmet}. \begin{theorem} Let ${\cal X}^*$ be the set of minimizers of the function $f$.
-We assume that: (i) each $f_i$ is convex; (ii) ${\cal X}^*$ is nonempty; (iii) each function $f_i$ has the property that its subgradients at any point are bounded by a constant $L$; (iv) the graph sequence $G_{A^0}, G_{A^1}, G_{A^2}, \ldots$ satisfies Assumption~\ref{strongconn}.
-Then: \begin{enumerate} \item[1)] If the stepsizes $\alpha^1, \alpha^2, ...$ are positive, non-increasing, and satisfy the conditions
+In the next theorem, we establish the convergence properties of the subgradient method of Eq.~\eqref{eq:minmet}. \begin{theorem}[\ao{\cite{AAdirected}}][\ao{Convergence of the Push-Sum Subgradient Method}] Let ${\cal X}^*$ be the set of minimizers of the function $f$.
+Assume that: (i) each $f_i$ is convex; (ii) ${\cal X}^*$ is nonempty; (iii) each function $f_i$ has the property that its subgradients at any point are bounded by a constant $L$; and (iv) the graph sequence $G_{A^0}, G_{A^1}, G_{A^2}, \ldots$ satisfies Assumption~\ref{strongconn}. \begin{enumerate} \item[1)] If the stepsizes $\alpha^1, \alpha^2, ...$ are positive, non-increasing, and satisfy the conditions

-then the distributed subgradient method of Eq.~\eqref{eq:minmet} converges asymptotically:
+then the decentralized subgradient method of Eq.~\eqref{eq:minmet} converges asymptotically:

 \item[2)] If $\alpha^k = 1/\sqrt{k}$ for $k\ge1$ and every node $i$ maintains the variable $\widetilde z_i^k \in \R$ initialized at $k=0$ with any $\widetilde z_i^0\in\R$ and updated by

 where $S^0=0$ and $S^k = \sum_{s=0}^{k -1} \alpha^{s+1}$ for $k\ge1$, then for all $k \geq 1$, $i=1, \ldots, n$, and any $x^* \in X^*$,